HHS/simpler-grants-gov/documentation/decisions/adr/0010-front-end-framework.md

 ### Next.js

-Next.js is a popular full stack framework for static and server‑rendered applications built with React.
-It includes styling and routing solutions out of the box, and assumes that you’re using Node.js as the server environment.
+Next.js is a popular full stack framework for static and server‑rendered applications built with React and can [prerender pages it determines are static automagically](https://nextjs.org/docs/pages/building-your-application/rendering/automatic-static-optimization) alongside server rendered routes to improve performance.
+It includes styling and routing solutions out of the box, is optimized for performance and SEO, and provides great developer documentation and support.
 Next.js is maintained by Vercel, a PaaS for frontend hosting company.

 - **Pros**
   - Popular framework with dedicated support
   - Supports static site generation, server side rendering, and client side rendering
   - Easy to learn and use with good documentation
 - **Cons**
-  - Very opinionated framework, especially with routing
+  - Very opinionated framework, especially with routing which can reduce flexibility

 ### Vue.js or Nuxt.js